mateuszvdl/R-programming-coursework/README.md

 2.  **Install Packages:**
     These scripts use several external packages.
 Before running, you may need to install them from the R console:
     ```R
-    install.packages(c("tidyverse", "readxl", "readr", "janitor", "titanic", "skimr", "rstatix", "datarium", "ggpubr"))
+    install.packages(c("tidyverse", "readxl", "readr", "janitor", "titanic", "skimr", "rstatix", "datarium", "ggpubr", "PerformanceAnalytics", "xlsx"))
     ```
+    *Note: The `xlsx` package requires Java to be installed on your system.*

 3.  **Open in RStudio:**
     Open the `.R` files in RStudio.
-You can run the code line-by-line or execute the entire script to see the output in the console.
+You can run the code line-by-line or execute the entire script to see the output.